ShenanigansBunul/balatro-shenanigans-decks/README.md

 # Balatro Shenanigans Mod
 This mod currently adds 12 decks to the game.
 You can either discover the effects yourself or read below for each deck's description.
+Requires Steamodded v0.9.8.

  - **Dusk Deck**: -1 hand per round, but each final hand is retriggered twice
  - **Hieroglyph Deck**: Start at ante 0, but must reach ante 10 to win.